 Music Licensing + Fitness 101 – From “LIVE” To “On-Demand” How Do We Navigate This Tricky Part Of The Business?

-As Covid-19 is keeping people home and gyms and studios temporarily closed, loads of live-streamed and video on demand (VOD) fitness offerings are popping up all over social media via various platforms.
-The amount of hourly notifications I’m betting that there’s “LIVE” boxing or boot camp class about to begin (from multiple clubs and studios that I follow) is starting to get a bit overwhelming.
+As Covid-19 is keeping people home and gyms and studios temporarily closed, loads of live-streamed and video-on-demand (VOD) fitness offerings are popping up all over social media via various platforms.
+The amount of hourly notifications I’m getting that there’s a “LIVE” boxing or bootcamp class about to begin (from multiple clubs and studios that I follow) is starting to get a bit overwhelming.
 There is so much out there on the “airwaves” I’m not sure who to watch or which class to take.
-My inbox is also full of video quick clips and tips about what I should be eating or supplements I should consider to help ward off the Coronavirus.
+My inbox is also full of video quick clips and tips about what I should be eating or supplements I should consider to help ward off the Corona virus.
 With the vast amount of fitness classes and wellness education being bombarded at me, I’ve never felt fitter or healthier – who knew there would be a silver lining to a global pandemic and #socialdistancing.

 The fitness industry eats up and spits out music at recording breaking speeds.
-Its rhythm welcomes members who they first walk in, and then its loud, heart-pumping beats motivate a packed class.
+Its rhythm welcomes members when they first enter club or studio, and then its loud, heart pumping beats motivate a packed class.
 It’s literally the heartbeat of our trade.
 But music doesn’t come without a price.

-In order to play music for commercial use, in your fitness club or a public arena where people are paying to participate in events or group fitness classes, you must purchase a public performance license for video on demand.
-If businesses are charging a fee and benefiting from the use of copyrighted music, they must pay a performance royalty to the composer, songwriter or lyricist.
+In order to play music for commercial use, in your fitness club or a public arena where people are paying to participate in events or group fitness classes, you must purchase a public performance license.
+If businesses are charging a fee and benefiting from the use of copyrighted music, they must pay a performance royalty to the composer, song writer or lyricist.

 If gyms and studios are not doing direct licensing deals with labels or working with the “PROs” and companies like feed.fm, they will need to find a way to stay in compliance with the rules and regulations of the music industry for BOTH in-club and online music.